-Music of the Baroque principal bassoon William Buchman has been assistant principal bassoon with the Chicago Symphony Orchestra since 1992, and has served as acting principal for all CSO overseas tours since 2007.
-He made his solo debut with the CSO in February 2002, and was a soloist at the 1998 Mostly Mozart Festival at Lincoln Center.
-He has performed and toured with the Chicago Chamber Musicians, Chicago Pro Musica, and the Chicago Symphony Winds, and played chamber music with pianists Daniel Barenboim and Christoph Eschenbach.
-Appearances at music festivals include the Eastern Shore Chamber Music Festival in Maryland, the Grand Teton Music Festival in Wyoming, and the St. Bart’s Music Festival.
-He last appeared as soloist with Music of the Baroque in January 2011.
+William Buchman is Music of the Baroque’s principal bassoon and has been assistant principal bassoon of the Chicago Symphony Orchestra since 1996.
+He has appeared twice as soloist with Music of the Baroque in music by Mozart and Vivaldi, as well as soloist with the Chicago Symphony Orchestra and Mostly Mozart Festival at Lincoln Center.
+He has performed and toured with The Chicago Chamber Musicians, Chicago Pro Musica, the Chicago Symphony Winds, and appeared at the Eastern Shore Chamber Music Festival in Maryland, the Grand Teton Music Festival in Wyoming, and the St. Bart’s Music Festival in the Caribbean.
+He was the winner of the 1990 Fernand Gillet Competition of the International Double Reed Society and previously played with the Dallas Symphony.